turbobabr/Bookmarker/README.md

 ### Auto-Bookmarking selected layers

-There is a handy command for bookmarking selected layers and get the created bookmarks auto-assigned with `Control-[0..9]` shortcuts.
+There is a handy command for bookmarking selected layers and get the created bookmarks auto-assigned with `Control-[0..9]` shortcuts:

-Usage:

 1. Select one or several layers you want to bookmark.
 2. Hit `Control-B` to bookmark them.